ThatsVie/atlas-web_back_end/ES6_basic/README.md

 When calling concatArrays(['a', 'b'], ['c', 'd'], 'Hello'), the output will be: [ 'a', 'b', 'c', 'd', 'H', 'e', 'l', 'l', 'o' ], demonstrating how arrays and string characters are combined.

-**Task 6**
+### Task 6
 Demonstrates template literals in creating detailed and formatted strings by integrating variables directly within the text.

 ```
 npm run dev 6-main.js
 ```

-This command runs the getSanFranciscoDescription function, which uses template literals to construct a complex string that includes several variables for a clear and elegant description.
+This command runs the getSanFranciscoDescription function, which uses template literals to construct a complex string that includes several variables for a clear description.

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/6606d433-13e0-4d3f-9354-535c8164dca5)

-Output:

-The output provides a detailed economic description of San Francisco as of specific years, showing how template literals can be used to make dynamic string construction straightforward and error-free.

-**Task 7**
+Displays a detailed description, using variables to show income, GDP, and per capita data dynamically integrated into the text.

+### Task 7

 Demonstrates the simplification of object creation using ES6 object literal enhancements.